ChristopherMajor/Sprint2-unit3/Unit-3-Week-2-SC/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+        They are linked by the EmployeeTerritories table through primary keys 'employeeId' and 'TerritoryId'.
+The relationship is one to many as one employee can serve multiple territories.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+        A situation where MongoDB is appropriate is when you have MASSIVE databases, or a database that has scanned documents or other files linked to it.
+        an innapropriate situation for Mongo, would be on small easily managed datasets.
+For that SQlite would be a better option.
+-
-- What is "NewSQL", and what is it trying to achieve?
+What is "NewSQL", and what is it trying to achieve?
+      NewSQL seeks to provide the large scale ability of NoSQL systems like MongoDB for transaction processing.
+It is trying to do this while keeping the ACID structure of more traditional database systems.
+The consistency part of ACID is where NoSQL systems fall short.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as